thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 >
 > -- Me, [On the Evilness of Feature Branching - A Tale of Two Teams]({% post_url 2021-07-14-on-the-evilness-of-feature-branching-a-tale-of-two-teams %})

 The Open Source development is a model with few people having plenty of knowledge (seniors) and many people having little knowledge (juniors).
 Therefore, pull requests for accepting outside contributions is a good fit.
 But it is also fragile and slow.
-If you apply this model in a commercial organisation, organise teams the same way, do not share knowledge inside and outside the team, and their are too many juniors for too few seniors, than feature branching could be a work-around to fix for that.
+If you apply this model in a commercial organisation, organise teams the same way, do not share knowledge inside and outside the team, and there are too many juniors for too few seniors, then feature branching could be a work-around to fix for that.
 But, it means they will move slowly, they will not be flexible and it will create dull and frustrating work for team members.

 ## Conclusion

 It is a safety blanket.
-This is obvious to me and to the members of the XP and Continuous Delivery community.
+This is obvious to me and the members of the XP and Continuous Delivery community.
 But are teams aware of that safety blanket?